J-PLUS: Detecting and studying extragalactic globular clusters -- the case of NGC 1023: Results

-Figure \ref{fig:masses} shows that the distributions of the {\it best} value of the total mass obtained with \tgas\ and DynBaS3 are consistent, and range from below \logM=\,3 to above 6, with a peak around 5.5.
-Given that GC masses are known in the range \logM=\,4 to 6 \citep{Brodie2006}, we interpret the tail towards low mass to be indicative of contaminants (false positives) in our cluster-candidate catalog.
-These low mass candidates are also intrinsically fainter, which results in lower S/N SEDs.
-Regarding the distributions retrieved from different filter sets, including the narrow-band filters in the fits has the effect of broadening the distribution of the {\it best} mass values.
+\paragraph{Stellar masses: } Figure \ref{fig:masses} shows that the distributions of the total mass obtained with \texttt{TGASPEX} and \texttt{DynBaS3} are consistent, and range from below $10^{3}$ to above $10^{6}$ M$\odot$, with a peak around $10^{5.5}$ M$\odot$.
+Given that GC masses are known in the range $10^{4}$ to $10^{6}$ M$\odot$ \citep{Brodie2006}, we interpret the tail towards low mass to be indicative of contaminants (false positives) in our cluster-candidate catalog.
+Such contaminants represent a negligible fraction, only 5 \% of our sample of GC candidates.
+It is unclear at this point if the more massive systems (stellar mass $>$ $10^{6}$ M$\odot$) are GCs or UCDs \citep{phillipps2001ultracompact}.
+These low-mass candidates are also intrinsically fainter, which results in lower S/N SEDs.
+Regarding the distributions retrieved from different filter sets, including the narrow--band filters in the fits has the effect of broadening the distribution of the {\it best} mass values.

-Figure \ref{fig:ages} shows the distributions of our fit results for the {\it best} values of mass-weighted age and light-weighted age.
-Old age clusters, with light-weighted log(age) $\approx$ 10 dominate the distributions for all filter combinations (narrow band only, broad band only, broad and narrow bands combined), with a secondary peak occurring at light-weighted log(age) $\approx$\,9.
-For reasons that remain unclear at this moment, this second intermediate age peak is less pronounced when only the narrow-bands are used in the fit.
-DynBaS3 retrieves a higher fraction of old GCs than \tgas.
-We interpret the tail towards younger ages as being produced by contaminants present in our candidate catalog.
+\paragraph{Ages: } Figure \ref{fig:ages} shows the distributions of our fit results for the mass-weighted and light-weighted ages.
+Old age clusters, with ages $\approx$ 10\,Gyr dominate the distributions for all filter combinations (narrow--band only, broad--band only, broad and narrow--bands combined), with a secondary peak occurring at ages $\approx$\,9\,Gyr.
+For reasons that remain unclear at this moment, this second intermediate age peak is less pronounced when only the narrow--bands are used in the fit.
+This may be related to the choice of sub-sample selected to be analyzed via SED fitting, where only the GC candidates with all filters measured were included. \texttt{DynBaS3} retrieves a higher fraction of old GCs than \texttt{TGASPEX}.
+We interpret the tail towards youngest ages ($\log age < 8$) as being produced by contaminants present in our candidate catalog.